JoSchae/nestjs-server/setup/setup-instructions.md

 bootstrap();
 ```

 There are more things we could add, but those are the important ones for now.
-Later on we will add a way to use BearerAuthentication.
+Later on we'll add a way to use BearerAuthentication.

-(On a random sidenote and because this is the first time we are editting a file: I added a .editorconfig file.
-That way I have controle over the indents.
+(On a random sidenote and because this is the first time we're editing a file: I added a .editorconfig file.
+That way I have control over the indents.
 Just two spaces is too small)

 ```
 root = true